 Need commodity inspection

-Air-cooled screw chillers are very popular because they take up less space compared to a water-cooled chiller.
-It is also easy to install whereas water-cooled chillers require experts to install them since they have more components involved.
+Air-cooled screw chillers are very popular because they take up less space compared to a water cooled chillers.
+It is also easy to install whereas water cooled chillers require experts to install them since they have more components involved.

-Need more Air Cooled Chiller Catalogue, contact our engineer now.
+Need more Air Cooled Chillers Catalogue, contact our engineer now.